Faitsu/Strixhaven_Campaign/Strixhaven/Campaign Notes/First Year/Exams/Finals Week.md

 Arcano-botany for Beginner:  Roll Survival & Acrobatics

 - The final has students go on a hands on trip to the bogs of Witherbloom, near the borders of the campus and the detention bog.
-Here they will
+The professor has brought the students to an area that grows different type of trees that are native to the detention bog.
+The students must:
+	- Locate a specific type of tree, one that was discussed in class (The Ruby Mangrove), extract its syrup, and then lure in a particular type of

 Basic Magical Auras: Roll Arcana & Sleight of Hand
 -